Richard Newland (cricketer): 1744

 On 10 September, the London club hosted a match against Slindon at the Artillery Ground.
 Play continued into the next day and, after winning the match by an unknown margin, Slindon issued a challenge to play "any parish in England" and received immediate acceptances from the Addington and Bromley clubs.
 These matches were arranged to take place at the Artillery Ground over the next few days and it is known that Slindon v Addington began on 12 September.
 It was impacted by bad weather and Slindon led by two runs at the close of play.
 There are no surviving reports of play on the 13th.
 Slindon's match against Bromley was scheduled for 14 September, but there is no record of it having taken place.
 Newland and Aburrow are known to have played for Slindon against both London and Addington.
 According to Derek Birley, the Slindon team had a run under Newland's captaincy of 43 matches with only one defeat.

 On 17 September, there was a three-a-side match at the Artillery Ground between Colchin's and Newland's teams.
-Colchin had Val Romney and John Bryant on his side; Newland had Aburrow and Joe Harris.
+Colchin had Val Romney and John Bryant on his team; Newland had Aburrow and Joe Harris.
 Aburrow was a late replacement for John Mills of Horsmonden, described as "the famous Kent bowler".
 The stake was 200 guineas and the players were described as the "best in England".
 The result, however, is unknown.